 Grandma Chrissey – a bigger than life creative

 My grandmother, Chrissey was a creative professional with an entrepreneur spirit well before her time.
 As a young child, I was always excited to see what she is doing.
-Grandma, MaryJane and I did spend time cooking, baking and canning the garden crops, as they lived on a local farm, located off Double Bluff Road on Whidbey Island.
+Grandma, Daughter MaryJane and I did spend time cooking, baking and canning the garden crops, as they lived on a local farm, located off Double Bluff Road on Whidbey Island.
 In the early years of Chrissey’s career, she built and operated restaurant, The Chatter Box in Clinton while also running a popular florist business a few doors down.
 Chrissey’s next business venture was in Cake Design.
 She set forth to obtain education, training and building of the cake studio for her cake decorating business.
 Chrissey’s strong entrepreneural drive and vision, resulted in her legacy of community efforts that continues on to this day.
 I recall many happy memories of Grandma including practicing making roses out of frosting and I could eat the rejects.
 Funny how I rarely had a perfect one.
 I am so thankful she was a part of my young life, and I am confident she would be proud of my creative journey if she was here today.